Cafeteria Flooring Vancouver, BC

 - Regular scrubbing, mopping, and routine maintenance cycles

-Important: chemical resistance depends on product selection, concentration, dwell time, temperature, and cleaning practices.
-We’ll recommend the right topcoat for your environment.
+Chemical resistance depends on product selection, concentration, dwell time, temperature, and cleaning practices.
+We recommend the topcoat around the actual environment.

 Related Food Service Flooring Pages

-If your facility includes multiple food service environments, these pages help you match the system to the exact space.
+If your facility includes multiple food service environments, these pages help separate cafeteria flooring from other zones.

 Our Cafeteria Flooring Installation Process

-- Walkthrough: zones, traffic lanes, spill areas, cleaning routine, downtime windows
+- Walkthrough: zones, traffic lanes, spill areas, cleaning routine, and downtime windows

-- Concrete evaluation: slab condition, contamination, moisture risk
+- Concrete evaluation: slab condition, contamination, and moisture risk

 - Mechanical prep: grinding to the correct adhesion profile